Accurate Estimation of Mutual Information in High Dimensional Data: Results

 \subsection{Estimator Performance with Finite Datasets}

-In the infinite-data regime, neural MI estimators receive a fresh data batch at every training step, which mitigates overfitting.
-Yet, in practice, datasets are always finite, which may change the behavior of estimators.
-The impact of a finite sample size on the estimators remains poorly understood \cite{czyz2024beyond}; here we address this gap.
+For infinite-data, neural estimators receive a fresh data batch at every training step.
+Yet, in practice, datasets are always finite.
+The impact of a finite sample size on the estimators remains poorly understood (though see \cite{czyz2024beyond}); here we address this gap.